 3 Ideas for Working with Color in Photography

 Digital editing allows for the most unimaginable shades and colors.
-What can you do in order not to spoil your work, not to “blur” the eyes with acid colors and not to go astray?
+What can you do to avoid spoiling your work, not to blur the eyes with acid colors, and not to go astray?
 Here are some ideas: